adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 })
 ```

-- Event handler access data from body of `request` object
+- Event handler accesses data from body of `request` object
   - Without json-parser, _body_ property would be undefined
   - Parser takes JSON data, transforms it into JS object and attaches it to the _body_ property of `request` before handler is called
 - Verify it works with Postman